-On arrival in Nepal, volunteers are accommodated in a guesthouse in Kathmandu for the 3-day duration of orientation.
+On arrival in Nepal, volunteers are accommodated in a guesthouse in Kathmandu for the 2-day duration of orientation.
 Volunteers are then accommodated together in homestays and hosted by local families, who have been approved by our program staff.
 We give your host family a fee for your support, food and board.
-It is exciting to stay with a host family, providing you with a unique opportunity to learn about the Nepalese way of life, meet local people, try local food and speak the local language.
+It is exciting to stay with a host family, providing you with a unique opportunity to learn about the Nepalese way of life, meet local people, try traditional food and speak the local language.
 Please note, host families in Nepal speak limited English.
 Living is basic but comfortable and most homestays have electricity and running water, however some rural homestays do not have electricity or running water during the dry season.
 Squat toilets are the norm in Nepal and you will not come across many western toilets.
-Volunteers can also expect low-pressure showers that are generally not heated.
+Volunteers can also expect low-pressure showers that are generally not heated, however, this is refreshing after a day in the heat.
 You can expect to share a room with one to three other volunteers and bedrooms are comprised of single beds and bunk beds with bedding provided.
 It is recommended volunteers bring their own sleeping bag and mosquito nets for any trips away.

 WiFi is available in the volunteer homestays, however those based in Chitwan should expect to walk to a nearby cafe for internet access.
 If you would like to keep connected during your stay, we recommend bringing an unlocked mobile phone and purchasing a local SIM card when you arrive in Nepal.